Drag Me to Hell

-Drag Me to Hell is a 2009 American supernatural horror film directed and co-written by Sam Raimi.
-It stars Alison Lohman, Justin Long, Lorna Raver, Dileep Rao, David Paymer, and Adriana Barraza.
-The plot, written with his older brother Ivan, focuses on a loan officer, who, because she has to prove to her boss that she can make the "hard decisions", chooses not to extend an elderly woman's mortgage.
-In retaliation, the woman places a curse on the loan officer that, after three days of escalating torment, will plunge her into the depths of Hell to burn for eternity.
+Drag Me to Hell is a 2009 American supernatural horror tragedy film directed and co-written by Sam Raimi with Ivan Raimi, starring Alison Lohman, Justin Long, Lorna Raver, Dileep Rao, David Paymer, and Adriana Barraza.
+The story focuses on a loan officer who, in an effort to prove to her boss that she can make the "hard decisions" at work, chooses not to extend an elderly woman's mortgage.
+The old woman places a retaliatory curse on her that, after three days of escalating torment, will plunge her into the depths of Hell to burn for eternity.

-Raimi wrote Drag Me to Hell with his brother before working on the Spider-Man trilogy.
-The film premiered at the Cannes Film Festival and was a box office success, grossing over $90 million worldwide.
-Drag Me to Hell won the award for Best Horror Film at the 2009 Scream Awards and the 2010 Saturn Awards.
-A sequel is in development.
+Raimi wrote Drag Me to Hell with his brother before working on the Spider-Man film trilogy (2002–2007).
+The film premiered at the Cannes Film Festival and was a critical and commercial success, grossing $90.8 million worldwide against a $30 million budget.
+It won the Saturn Award for Best Horror Film at the 36th Saturn Awards.

 Plot

-In 1969 Pasadena, a Hispanic couple seek help from young medium Shaun San Dena, saying their son is ill and hears evil voices after stealing a silver necklace from a Gypsy wagon, despite trying to return it.
-San Dena prepares a séance, but an unseen force attacks them and drags the boy to Hell.
+In 1969 Pasadena, a Hispanic couple seek help from young medium Shaun San Dena, claiming their son Juan is hearing evil voices after having stolen a silver necklace from a Romani woman's wagon, despite his attempts to return it.
+San Dena prepares a séance, but an unseen force attacks them and drags Juan to Hell.
 San Dena vows to fight the demon again one day.

-In present-day Los Angeles, bank loan officer Christine Brown vies for a promotion to assistant branch manager with her co-worker Stu Rubin.
+Forty years later, in present-day Los Angeles, bank loan officer Christine Brown vies for a promotion to assistant branch manager with her co-worker, Stu Rubin.
 Her boss, Jim Jacks, advises her to demonstrate tough decision-making.
-Sylvia Ganush, an elderly and disheveled European Roma woman, asks for a third extension on her mortgage.
-After Christine denies her request, Ganush cries and begs not to have her house repossessed.
-Security guards arrive and she leaves, angrily accusing Christine of shaming her.
-In the parking lot, Ganush ambushes and violently attacks Christine.
-After a long struggle, Ganush rips a button from Christine's coat and curses it.
-Later, Christine and her boyfriend Clay Dalton visit fortune teller Rham Jas, who tells Christine a dark spirit is haunting her.
-At home, the entity begins to violently attack Christine.
-At work, she hallucinates about Ganush and bleeds profusely from her nose while spewing blood on Jacks.
-As Christine leaves, Stu steals a file from her desk.
+When Sylvia Ganush, an elderly and disheveled Romani woman, asks for a third extension on her mortgage due to economic problems resulting from an illness, Christine, against her better judgement, denies her request, and Sylvia desperately begs not to have her house repossessed.
+As security guards escort her out, she accuses Christine of publicly shaming her.
+Later, in the parking garage, Sylvia attacks her as she is leaving.
+After a struggle, Sylvia rips a button from Christine's coat and places a curse on it.
+After she returns it, she warns that Christine will soon come begging to her.

-Christine goes to beg Ganush for forgiveness but discovers she has recently died.
-After causing a scene at the funeral, a family member of Ganush warns her that she deserves everything she is about to get.
-Christine returns to Jas, who explains that as long as she owns the cursed button, a powerful demon known as the Lamia will torment her for three days before dragging her to Hell.
-He suggests a sacrifice may appease it.
-Christine reluctantly sacrifices her pet kitten before meeting Clay's parents at their house for dinner, during which grotesque hallucinations torment her again.